digital-cargo/good-practice-truck-preadvice/README.md

 **externalReference**

-- The externalReference contains the id information of the driver.
+- The externalReference contains the ID information of the driver.
 - The Type of ID is shared in the documentType.
-This can be e.g. "Driver Licence", "Passport" or "ID-Card"
+This can be e.g. "Driver License", "Passport" or "ID-Card"
 - The ID Number is to be shared in the documentIdentifier
 - TBC - Place of ID issueing is to be shared in the createdAtLocation (LINK??)
+Todo Hendrik

 ```json
 {